Quantitative or Qualitative?

 - The branch smells rotten.

-QualitativeThe adjective qualitative comes from the noun quality.
-It is commonly used to describe the words data or information.
+QualitativeThe adjective "qualitative" comes from the noun "quality."
+It is commonly used to describe the words "data," "information," and "research."
 Qualitative information is a description of a trait that can be observed but not measured.
 For example:

 - The team is well prepared.